-How about tattooing your newborn’s memories on your body?
-Not a bad idea at all!
-But how safe is it to get a tattoo done when you are breastfeeding?
-Well, The American College of Nurse-Midwives (ACNM) and American College of Obstetricians and Gynecologists (ACOG) have raised no concern about getting tattoos while breastfeeding.
+Getting a body tattoo can be a unique way to etch your newborn’s memories on your body.
+However, you might want to know if it is safe to get a tattoo when breastfeeding.
+The American College of Nurse-Midwives (ACNM) and the American College of Obstetricians and Gynecologists (ACOG) do not discourage getting tattoos during breastfeeding.

 How Is Tattooing Done?

 Before getting deeper into the discussion, let us give a look at the way the tattoos are done.